vrnetlab/vrnetlab/tcpbridge/README.md

 FUAQ - Frequently or Unfrequently Asked Questions
 -------------------------------------------------
+##### Q: Can I use '--' in the names of my vrnetlab containers?
+A: No, since -- is used as the separator in the --p2p argument list for separating two vrnetlab instances you can not use -- in the name of the container itself.

 ##### Q: Is this fast?
 A: I haven't tested but I would assume it is incredibly slow.